Mariusz Pawlak

-Mariusz Pawlak (born 19 January 1972) is a Polish professional football manager and former player who is currently in charge of I liga club Polonia Warsaw.
+Mariusz Pawlak (born 19 January 1972) is a Polish professional football manager and former player.
+He was most recently in charge of Polonia Warsaw.

 Career

 Club

 In June 2007, he joined Polonia Warsaw on a two-year contract.

 International

 Pawlak made one appearance for the Poland national football team.

 Coaching career

 On 6 November 2019, Pawlak was appointed manager of Wisła Puławy.
 With his team, he was promoted to the II liga in the 2020–21 season.